loveholidays/preact-perf-metrics/README.md

 Instruments the application to update the counters in `window.__PREACT_PERF_METRICS__` upon any preact internal activity (renders, unmounting, etc).

 ### `reset()`
-Playwright utility to resets all the counters (accummulators) to zero.
+Playwright utility to reset all the counters (accummulators) to zero.
 Used to set the beginning of a measurement.

 ### `expect().toPerform(...)`
 [Playwright Custom matcher](https://playwright.dev/docs/test-assertions#add-custom-matchers-using-expectextend) to assert on the framework activity during an interaction.